 - B v S (Financial Remedy: Marital Property Regime) – a case concerning the effect of a separate property regime and a post-nuptial agreement.

 - Golubovich v Golubovich – a case regarding the recognition of foreign divorce decrees by the English Courts.

 - Re X and Y (Leave to remove from jurisdiction: no order principle) – a case concerning the relocation of children abroad against the wishes of the other parent.

 - Al Habtoor v Fotheringham – a case concerning the issue of habitual residence of a child and the recognition by the English court of foreign court orders.

-Take a look at our recent blogs on international family law matters:
+Our recent blogs on international family law matters include:

 Offshore trusts: Piercing the matrimonial veil (from our colleagues at Carey Olsen, Jersey)

 How (and why) to bring up a prenup (from our colleagues at Moses & Singer, New York)

 What to do in Paris with young children – advice for non- resident parents (from our colleagues at CBBC Avocats, Paris)